 Following the international critical acclaim of ‘The Cost of Living’, this final volume of Deborah Levy’s ‘Living Autobiography’ is an exhilarating, thought-provoking and boldly intimate meditation on home and the spectres that haunt it.

-From one of the great thinkers and writers of our time, comes the highly anticipated final instalment in Deborah Levy’s critically acclaimed ‘Living Autobiography’
+From one of the great thinkers and writers of our time, comes the unmissable final instalment in Deborah Levy’s critically acclaimed ‘Living Autobiography’.

 ‘I began to wonder what myself and all unwritten and unseen women would possess in their property portfolios at the end of their lives.
 Literally, her physical property and possessions, and then everything else she valued, though it might not be valued by society.
 What might she claim, own, discard and bequeath?
 Or is she the real estate, owned by patriarchy?
 In this sense, Real Estate is a tricky business.
 We rent it and buy it, sell and inherit it – but we must also knock it down.’